Wells-for-Zoe/book/src/greenhouse/GPS-Photos.md

 ## GPS-Photos

-All photos captured with Flority App are directly uploaded to greenhouse and are displayed in a Gallery and Map.
+All photos captured with Flority App are directly uploaded to greenhouse and are displayed in the Gallery and Map.
-It is accessible using the same Login Information as with Flority App so each user has full control and insight into their captured data.
-It is not optimized for phone so when using on a phone it is highly recommended to enable Desktop Mode.
-There will be some improvements over time but it is intended to be used on Desktop as of now.

 ![image](https://github.com/Wells-for-Zoe/book/assets/97762115/68600cee-a5d8-4e84-9987-e8a15180a61f)